yezero/sandstorm/docs/developing/powerbox.md

 ## Special powerbox request types

-Sandstorm special-cases several APIs which you can request through the powerbox, such that the user is given additional choices not implemented by any other grain.
+Thurly special-cases several APIs which you can request through the powerbox, such that the user is given additional choices not implemented by any other grain.

 Currently, all of these require you to use the raw Cap'n Proto interfaces (although apps that